yoasif/yoasif.github.io/_posts/2023-05-03-with-its-API-update-reddit-should-start-paying-its-users.markdown

 ---

-Feel free to give me feedback on this post on [Mastodon](https://mastodon.social/@yoasif).
+Feel free to give me feedback on this post on [Hacker News](https://news.ycombinator.com/item?id=35803445).
+You can also message me on [Mastodon](https://mastodon.social/@yoasif).